polarbub/DS2502/README.md

 # Arduino based DS2502 controller

 The DS2502 is a 1024bit add-only EPROM.
 You can add data but cannot change it.
 It is used mainly for device identification purposes like serial number, manufacturer data, unique identifiers, Dell Laptop Power supplies, etc. It uses the Maxim 1-wire bus.
+This repository is kind of like a multitool for DS2502s.
+It lets you read, write, check the status, and check the ID of these chips and all with a (fairly) intuitive interface.
+If you have any issues or questions feel free to make a GitHub issue.

 When cloning this repository make sure to also clone the submodules by using `git clone --recursive`.
 This repository has a submodule for the OneWire library and one for the Arduino core.
 Both are for the CMake build system.

-If you have any issues or questions feel free to make a GitHub issue.

 ## Software
 There are two ways to build the software.
 The first one is as a normal Arduino sketch.
 To use it open `software/src/src.ino` in the Arduino IDE and upload.
 Make sure to have the [OneWire library](https://www.arduino.cc/reference/en/libraries/onewire/) installed.
 The second way is with CMake.
 This method was made to allow the software to be written in IDEs other than the Arduino IDE.
 It probably won't build on platforms other than Linux and it definitely won't work for anything other than a Arduino Uno, but could be adapted easily to fix either of those issues.